r-neu/e-commerce-agent-project/README.md

 BGE-M3 creates an embedding for each product in the 100-product demo catalog.
 For a product question, the agent retrieves the eight closest matches.
 Their title, brand, price, features, and rating are passed to the fine-tuned Llama model, which writes the answer.

 For shipping and returns, the agent reads the policy for the relevant product category from JSON files.
-Gradio provides the chat interface, and `llama.cpp` runs the quantized model locally.
+Gradio provides the chat interface, and `llama.cpp` runs the quantized model.

 ## Product decisions